lopikola11-cmyk/frontend-portfolio/README.md

 All of these projects were built **completely by hand without AI assistance**.
 My main goal was to strengthen my **foundations** in HTML, CSS, and JavaScript.

-📌 These projects were created **before I learned Data Structures, Algorithms, and annotations**.
+📌 vanilla javascript  projects were created **before I learned Data Structures, Algorithms, andbig O notations**.
 Later, I realized the importance of **server-side thinking** and **code optimization**.
 In the future, I plan to revisit these projects, integrate advanced concepts, and also leverage **AI tools** to build faster and more scalable applications.